 Welcome to Portugal!
 Meet your Tour Director and fellow travelers at a welcome dinner tonight.

 The poet Lord Byron called UNESCO-listed Sintra the most beautiful town in the world.
 Today, Sintra is a popular weekend escape for Lisboetas, but it was once the playground of Portuguese royalty.
 Get a glimpse of royal life during a guided tour of the 19th-century, Romanticist Pena Palace.
-This story-book, mountaintop site boasts picturesque gardens and sweeping views of the Portuguese countryside.
+Take a bus and mini-train ride up to this story-book, mountaintop site, which boasts picturesque gardens and sweeping views of the Portuguese countryside.
 After your tour, you'll have free time to stroll through Sintra, viewing the town's colorful villas, small shops and impeccably manicured gardens.
 Then, enjoy beautiful coastal views of the Portuguese Riviera as you drive back to Lisbon.5.5 hours and departs in the afternoonSave $10 when you book this excursion up to 3 days before your tour departs.